 Another distinction between throws and blankets is the decor.
 Blankets serve a more utilitarian purpose: to keep you warm.
 Sometimes they are buried in your bedsheets, meaning they aren’t on display.
 On the other hand, throw blankets serve a more decorative purpose when they’re not being used to keep someone warm.
 Aside from being that one thing you love to snuggle up with while you Netflix and chill, throw blankets are often eye-catching elements in a living space.
 Many people display them on the backs of couches and chairs.
 By using throws in combination with other decorative elements, you can add unique style to any room.
 Afghans are a lot like throws, they also come in smaller sizes that are used for design elements in a room.

 The answer depends.
 Are you looking for something to complement your living room, or do you need a functional blanket for bedding?
 How many people are you looking to keep warm?
+What size of blanket do you want in your rooms?
 A blanket may be best if you want added warmth to your bedding, while a throw is a great accessory for any living room space.
 Throws and blankets alike make for a great personalized touch to your household.

 Overall, throws are usually a luxe item that provides warmth to various rooms in the home.
 Throws come in a wider range of materials and are ideal for keeping a single person snug.
 Afghans are throws that include a knitted element, and are also suitable for one person.
 Blankets are typically found in a bedroom setting and come in many different shapes and sizes to accommodate different bedding.
 However, both throws and blankets bring a cozy element into your life, enhancing the overall feel of your home.